Jay Last: Fairchild Semiconductor

 Fairchild's strategy for competing in the transistor market was to be fast and flexible.
+Indeed, at the end of his summary of the projected R&D program for 1960, Gordon Moore observed “One of our advantages up until now has been our ability to shift emphasis as the need and/or opportunity arose.”
 Rather than tying their research and development to lengthy 1–3 year military contracts, they financed development through Fairchild Camera.
 This enabled them to focus on promising ideas and develop them quickly.
 IBM was interested in obtaining transistors for a navigation computer for the B-70 bomber.
 Fairchild contracted to provide transistors to meet the specifications for IBM's core-memory driver.
 They developed complementary NPN and PNP transistors which could be used as a matched pair in a variety of circuit applications.
 Gordon Moore and David Allison worked on the NPN transistor, while Jean Hoerni developed the PNP transistor using boron diffusion.
 Scaling up to production of components in quantity presented major technological challenges, and Moore's NPN transistor was ready for production before Hoerni's PNP transistor.
 By August 1958, within eight months of the company's creation, Fairchild was delivering mesa transistors to IBM.
 Once it became available, the mesa transistor was desired for a wide variety of military applications.
 The speed with which it had been developed gave Fairchild a virtual monopoly on the fast-growing market for the next year.
 The most significant contract came from Autonetics, which was developing the navigation and control computer for the Minuteman ICBM.

+Furthermore, another element of Fairchild’s strategy was to focus on translating prior research rather than conducting basic research.
+“Fairchild research placed little emphasis on basic research,” writes Marshall University historian Daniel Holbrook, “eschewing scientific understanding in favor of pragmatic results.”
+For example, Fairchild utilized “laboratory techniques such as diffusion and photolithography developed at the Bell Telephone Laboratories” and successfully converted them into “reproducible manufacturing processes” rather than re-inventing processes themselves.

 During this period, Last helped develop various transistor fabrication techniques in photo-lithography, photomasking, photoresists, and mesa etching.
 He helped to design a step-and-repeat camera to make photomasks and a method for aligning the masks.
 Many of the techniques developed at Fairchild became foundational to the creation of both transistors and integrated circuits by the semi-conductor industry.